x-JR/vs-ancientdungeons/README.md

 - handbuild your rooms that the dungeon generator will use to generate the dungeons
 - the generated dungeons are deterministic (means if you share your world seed it will generate the same world with the same dungeons) this is requiered to even generate the dungeons across multiple chunks
 - procedural dungeon generation, every dungeon will be unique
-- as admin or in singleplayer you can run `/mapth3dungeons 10` to add a waypoint for every dungeon within 10 chunk radius - very helpful for testing
+- as admin or in singleplayer you can run `/mapth3dungeons 10` or `/mth3d 10` to add a waypoint for every dungeon within 10 chunk radius - very helpful for testing
+  - Note: since version 0.1.2 this command is not 100% accurate due to generation changes

+## Behaviour
+  - dungeons will only spawn underground and no longer in water
+  - the provided dungeons shouldn't contain any water sources within them (underground)
+  - due to some issues the dungeons sometimes wont generate perfectly, this means missing parts of a room or miss placed rooms (this seems to be less of an issue when the dungeon is generated when normal exploring but can be more of a problem when teleporting towards a dungeon that hasn't been yet generated)
+  - Dungeons spawn positions are saved to a separate file `ModData/<WorldID>/th3dungeon.bin` this was needed to boost performance while preventing overlapping of dungeons

 ## Using the th3dungeon mod / making custom rooms